-I will advise you on doing business in Libya, registering with the Ministry of Economy, and with making the important decision of selecting a fair and honest Libyan representative.
+I will advise you on conducting business in Libya, registering with the Ministry of Economy, and reviewing potential Libyan partners.
 All foreign companies must have a Libyan representative or partner, and the future success of your entire Libyan operation depends on this decision.

 Additionally, I can assist you with:

 1) Registration with the Libyan National Oil Company (NOC)